TO: John Carson Lennox,

 Twitter-Tweet, May 1, 2020 @ 9:44 AM

-@ProfJohnLennox Good luck with (your new book, 2084).
+@ProfJohnLennox Good luck with (the writing of your book, ”2084”).
 Given your talents and openness, I will be checking to see if these five statements could be true: Five Steps That Jump-Start This Universe Perhaps you might comment.

 Tweet and submission within online form: 8/9 December 2019